top of page

 We're doing this so:

-• Local leaders can be identified and helped to grow in those leadership roles to enable them to increase their capacity to not only lead, but effectively support others in the community.
+Local leaders can be identified and helped to grow in those leadership roles, helping to lead, and support others in the community.

 We will do this by:

-• finding the right leadership or support program for each champion, taking into account their skills, strengths and community needs.
+Finding the right program for the right local person, taking into account their skills, strengths and community needs.

-• More leadership and development opportunities both in and out of region.
+More leadership and development opportunities both in and out of region for local champions.

 1